gdamaskos/flask_with_ajax_and_matrix_visualization/README.md

     http://localhost:5000

+# Further steps for deployment

 If needed, configure a reverse proxy. `config/apache.conf` is an example for apache.

-Optionally, copy the settings file to `/etc/ccd.cfg`.

 Optionally, install `supervisor` and use the `config/supervisor.example` to make a system service ccd managed by supervisor (edit where necessary).

+The contact page (available only on developer versions for ccd.rhpc.nki.nl) requires a working Google maps API.
+(see https://developers.google.com/maps/api-key-best-practices for how to obtain and configure one) In short:
+1. Generate an API key
+2. Restrict it by HTML referrer to the website you are running CCD from + /contact (e.g. ccd.rhpc.nki.nl/contact)
+3. Enable "Map Javascript API".
+4. Add your API key to contact.html template in the place of the current key.